vtexdocs/dev-portal-content/docs/vtex-io/Store-Framework-Apps/pixel-apps/vtex-bazaarvoice.md

 ## Troubleshooting

 You can check if others are experiencing similar issues [here](https://github.com/vtex-apps/bazaarvoice/issues).
 Also, feel free to [open issues](https://github.com/vtex-apps/bazaarvoice/issues/new) or contribute with a pull request.

-## Contributing

-Take a look at these guidelines: [how to contribute](https://github.com/vtex-apps/awesome-io#contributing).

 ## Tests